Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

-In looking at the the Langstroth beehive, we see a solution that has served the beekeeper well for a hundreds of years.
+In looking at the Langstroth beehive, we see a solution that has served the beekeeper well for hundreds of years.
 The design delivers many benefits for the beekeeper and the Langstroth has proven itself a very successful choice, which means bees must generally find it agreeable too!

 However, it is not as directly focused on the needs of bees as the Warre hive.
 The Warre is a somewhat less common type of beehive but has a number of significant advantages.
 Many of these are based on a core design principle its French designer, Abbe Emile Warre, had in mind, a design based on the locations in which bees lay their little hats naturally in the wild.

 An important note about this lesson.
-This lesson primarily describes the "what", namely the design principles and components of the Warre hive.
-The "how" and "why" of the Warre will be covered in separate lesson.
+This lesson primarily describes the “what”, namely the design principles and components of the Warre hive.
+The “how” and “why” of the Warre will be covered in a separate lesson.

 A reflection and respect for the natural world manifests itself in many ways through the Warre design.
 The physical dimensions of the Ware box are similar to that of a hollow in a tree, a location that wild bees often select.
-The only slight comprise is that while an exact cavity would reflect the circular shape of the tree trunk, this is difficult to manufacturer consistently and so square boxes are used in the Warre.
+The only slight comprise is that while an exact cavity would reflect the circular shape of the tree trunk, this is difficult to manufacture consistently and so square boxes are used in the Warre.

 Warre beehives are foundationless.
 They use bars that lay across the top of each box, from which bees will draw their own comb.
 By the way, while it is perfectly possible to use foundationless frames in the Langstroth - and quite common - it wasn't specifically designed with that approach in mind, unlike the Warre.